 Driving In New Zealand Tips…

-- you are able to drive the same vehicles you are licensed to drive in your own country.
+- drive the same types of vehicles you are licensed to drive in your own country.

 - you and your passengers must wear seat belts including suitable child restraints while the vehicle is moving